sbourdelin/linux/Documentation/driver-api/device_connection.rst

 They are only descriptions which are not tied to either of the devices directly.
 A dependency between the two devices exists only if one of the two endpoint devices requests a reference to the other.
-The descriptions themselves can be defined in firmware (not yet supported) or they can be built-in.
+The descriptions themselves can be defined in firmware or they can be built-in.

 Usage
 -----